gotchacode/crypty/README.md

 This small utility offers you a 256-bit encryption with password hashing and no password is stored anywhere.

-**Warning: This does not used a very high level of encryption but could be used to keep files safe.**
+**Warning: This tool does not use a very high level of encryption, still could be used to keep files safe.**